 Tsunamis, which can travel over the ocean surface from many hundreds of miles, can be generated when chunks of the planet's crust separate under the seafloor, causing an earthquake.
-Today's temblor was put at magnitude 8.0 by the U.S. Geological Survey.
-The potential height of the tsunami is not yet known.
+Saturday's temblor was put at magnitude 8.8 by the U.S. Geological Survey.
+The National Oceanic and Atmospheric Administration reported that a wave of nearly eight feet hit parts of Chile, and much of the rest of the Pacific is under a tsunami warning.

 Here's what happens: One slab of lifting crust essentially rapidly acts as a giant paddle, transferring its energy to the water.